paris-saclay-cds/python-workshop/Day_2_Software_engineering_best_practices/README.md

 **Synchronization** Before to start the exercise, use the notebook in (solutions/03_code_style.ipynb)[solutions/03_code_style.ipynb].
-Copy the notebook in the root directory to use it now on.
+Copy the notebook in the directory `exercise` to use it now on.

 **Exercise: create a package**
 - Make a small python package by creating a directory called `spectra_analysis` that contains an empty file named `__init__.py`